nicoleman0/security.github.io/README.md

 Welcome to my cybersecurity portfolio repository.
 This repository contains the source code for my personal website, hosted on GitHub Pages, where I showcase my cybersecurity projects and skills.

-## About Me
-I am a 24-year-old college graduate with a lifelong passion for computers and technology.
-I am a hardworking, adaptable, and enthusiastic individual seeking opportunities in cybersecurity, IT security, and penetration testing.

 ## Website
 You can visit my portfolio at: [nicoleman0/security-portfolio.github.io](https://nicoleman0.github.io/security-portfolio.github.io/)